iamjasn/angular-directive-project/README.md

 ### Running Unit Tests

 Run `npm test` to run unit tests with Karma.
-The configuration uses Chrome.
 To do a single run of tests and exit, run `npm run test-single-run`.